Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 1) Prescription anticoagulants / blood thinners.

 This class of medication is taken specifically for its inhibitory effect on the blood clotting process.
-And for obvious reasons, its use needs to be avoided or managed prior to having a tooth extracted.
+And for obvious reasons, its use needs to be avoided or managed prior to having an invasive dental procedure performed like having a tooth extracted.

-Being able to control bleeding following extractions is vital.
+Being able to control bleeding following a dental extraction is vital.

 a) Prescription blood thinners –

-Examples include: clopidogrel (Plavix), ticlopidine (Ticlid), abciximab (ReoPro), eptifibatide (Integrilin).
+clopidogrel (Plavix), ticlopidine (Ticlid), abciximab (ReoPro), eptifibatide (Integrilin)

 How prescription medications that have a blood-thinning effect may be managed prior to having oral surgery.